 Helping to keep families healthy and free from malaria since the mid-1980s.

-- From 2016 to 2018, more than 14,000 cases of malaria were confirmed by testing and then treated using artemisinin-based combination therapy, as recommended by the World Health Organization.
+- From 2016 to 2022, more than 924,000 confirmed cases of malaria were treated with artemisinin-based therapy, as recommended by the World Health Organization.

-- In this same time period, more than 18,000 pregnant women received intermittent preventive treatment for malaria under direct observation—thereby providing protection from the dangers of malaria in pregnancy.
+- From 2016 to 2022, more than 1.3 million pregnant women received intermittent preventive treatment of malaria—thereby receiving protection from the dangers of malaria in pregnancy.

 Our Work in Cameroon